Whistler at a Glance

 Dave Murray’s Downhill, where Lindsey Vonn won gold in the 2010 Winter Games is an amazing pitchy knolly fun run.
 There are so many great trails on both mountains, and big terrain parks on Blackcomb for free skiers and riders to train for their next games.

 The lifts at Whistler are showcase, the Peak2 Peak Gondola is the longest single span lift in the world covering 2,75 miles.
 Every peak, pocket and bowl has high speed quads and six packs.
 You can ride gondola to gondola to gondola – which is extraordinarily unique, especially for non-skiers wanting to experience the high alpine and haute cuisine with their skiing families.
-More to come, Whistler Blackcomb will spend $66 million in 2018-19 on new lifts and a suspension bridge cantilevered lookout on Whistler Peak, the likes of which you only see constructed in Europe and beyond… marvelous engineering.
+More to come, Whistler Blackcomb spent $66 million on new lifts and a suspension bridge cantilevered lookout on Whistler Peak for 2019, the likes of which you only see constructed in Europe and beyond… marvelous engineering.

 The On Mountain Cuisine